 Organisations are required to take appropriate steps to protect personal data and will operate under a duty of ‘self reporting’ within a 72 hour time frame for reporting data breaches to the Information Commissioner’s Office.

-The legislation will apply to any company that handles EU citizens’ data, even if that company is not based in Europe.
+The legislation applies to any company that handles EU citizens’ data, even if that company is not based in Europe.

-The current law places obligations on Data Controllers, whereas the new law also applies directly to those organisations who process data on behalf of Data Controllers – known as Data Processors, All arrangements and contracts with Data Processors will need to be reviewed to ensure they comply with the requirements of the new law.
+The current law places obligations directly on those organisations that process data on behalf of Data Controllers – known as Data Processors – as well as the Data Controller.
+All arrangements and contracts with Data Processors will need to be reviewed to ensure they comply with the requirements of the new law.

-Finally, companies and organisations will be required to show how they are complying with the legislation.
+Finally, companies and organisations are required to show how they are complying with the legislation.
 Organisations employing more than 250 people have additional obligations to maintain records of all processing activities under their responsibility.

 How we can help